• Skip to main content

 The Charles Bridge crosses the Vltava River and is a testament to the resilience of the city of Prague.
 Bridge construction began in 1357 and took 45 years to complete.

-Sheikh Zayed Bridge in UAE
+Sheikh Zayed Bridge in Abu Dhabi, United Arab Emirates

 Modern bridge on the road leading from Dubai to Abu Dhabi